I love looking out the window and seeing the different phases of the moon.

 This adorable art project is a perfect way to introduce nocturnal animals and talk about the moon.
 You can even pair it with the wonderful book Many Moons Book by Remi Courgeon!

 Just follow the simple step-by-step below.
+And for more ideas, centers and crafts, join the Plato Pack!

 This post contains Amazon affiliate links.